Diagnostic11 min read

 This fills the operations-consulting gap with a practical diagnostic before the recommendation.

 The diagnostic works best with a small sample.
-Pull one clean closeout, one exception closeout, and one closeout from a high-pressure shift.
+Pull one clean closeout, one issue closeout and one closeout from a high-pressure shift.
 If the group has multiple stores, include more than one location.

 Review notes

-• One ordinary closeout shows the baseline routine.
+• One ordinary closeout shows the starting point routine.

-• One exception closeout shows how the team handles variance or missing proof.
+• One issue closeout shows how the team handles cash difference or missing proof.

-• One busy-shift closeout shows whether the packet survives pressure.
+• One busy-shift closeout shows whether the record survives pressure.

 • One cross-store comparison shows whether the standard is consistent.